EPCCed/2021-08-31_intropackage_online/_episodes/04-submission.md

 ```
 {: .output}

-Slurm reports back with the job ID for the job you have submitted
+Slurm reports back with the job ID for the job you have submitted.
+We used a reservation here for this
+course so we know our jobs will run straight away.
+You do not usually use the `--reservation` option
+when you are using ARCHER2.

 > ## What are the default for `sbatch` options?
 > If you do not specify job options, what are the defaults for Slurm on ARCHER2?
 Submit jobs to find out